-To list everything important to visit while in Athens would be a very long project.
-Plus what is “important” to one person, might not be of high priority to the next.
-Athens has many revealed layers of history dating back to Ancient Greek and Roman times, all the way up to modern day history.
-You can walk anywhere in Athens and find exposed archaeology sites from sidewalk Roman Ruins to the Parthenon and everything in between.
+To list every significant site to visit while in Athens would be a very strategic project.
+The city of Athens has many revealed layers of history dating back to Ancient Greek and the Roman times, and up to modern day history.

-To make life easier, I have listed popular archaeological and historical sites that I have recommended to others in the past.
-Since these sites are on the popular tourist routes, you can easily get to them by public transportation, Hop on Hop off Bus or any city tour.
+To make things simpler, I have listed popular archaeological and historical sites that I have recommended to others in the past.
+Since these sites are also on the tourist routes, they can easily be visited by public transportation, Hop on Hop off Bus, or any city tour.

-Located strategically on top of a hill for all of Athens to see, The Acropolis is the largest of its type in all of Greece.
-Built and dedicated to Goddess Athena, there are various structures that make up The Acropolis- including the Odeon of Herodes Atticus and the Parthenon.
-Walking to The Acropolis and looking up at the columns of the Parthenon, one can appreciate the love and worship of the Ancient Greeks towards their Goddess Athena.
+Located strategically on top of a hill for all of Athens to see, the Acropolis is the largest of its structural type in all of Greece.
+It was built and dedicated to Goddess Athena; and one can appreciate the Ancient Greeks affection, and worship for her through the grandeur of the Acropolis.

 * Please wear sturdy shoes with good traction.
-The grounds of the Acropolis are marble and very slippery.
-I was walking very slowly around the Parthenon with my sandals as I had slipped a couple of times.
+The grounds of the Acropolis are marble, and may be slippery.
+I had to walk very slowly around the Parthenon with my sandals, as I had slipped a couple of times.

 Temple of Olympian Zeus

-If walls could talk then there would be 3,000 years of stories within the district of Plaka!
-This neighborhood of Athens is considered the oldest, as it has been the longest running inhabited area of the city.
+If walls could talk then there would be 3,000 years of stories within the district of Plaka.
+This neighborhood of Athens is considered the oldest, and it has been the longest running inhabited area of the city.
 It is believed to be the area that was developed from the ancient Agora of Athens.

-Plaka is one of my favorite neighborhoods in Athens as it has so many layers.
-Yes, it is considered touristy with many souvenir stores, cafes and visitors but it is also filled with life.
-Plaka’s heart has been beating for thousands of years and it has that life energy of a city that keeps it alive.
-Throughout Athens evolution of different civilizations, eras and wars this neighborhood still remains strong and full of people.
-Plaka is a wonderful and safe section of the city to spend a day to shop, eat and people watch.
+Plaka is one of my favorite neighborhoods in Athens, because it has so many layers.
+Yes, it is considered touristy with many souvenir stores, cafes, and visitors, but it is also filled with vibrant energy.
+Plaka is a wonderful and safe section of the city to spend a day to shop, eat, and people watch.

 National Archaeology Museum

-The archaeology museum in Athens is home to the largest collection of Ancient Greek masterpieces, artwork and sculptures in the world.
-If you plan on visiting only one museum in Greece, I recommend the National Archaeology Museum- the best of the best!
+The archaeology museum in Athens is home to the largest collection of Ancient Greek masterpieces, artwork, and sculptures in the world.
+If you plan on visiting only one museum in Greece, I recommend the National Archaeology Museum.
+It is the best of the best.

-This historic and phenomenal stadium dates back to the 6th Century.
-In later years, it was reconstructed in full marble by Herodes Atticus, approximately 138 AD.
-A few centuries later, this glorious marble stadium was abandoned and was filled with a wheat filled.
-It was not until centuries later in the 1800s that this stadium was excavated after Greece won it’s independence.
+Then several centuries later this glorious marble stadium was not used as its intended purpose, and was abandoned and filled with a wheat filled.
+It was not until centuries later in the 1800s that this stadium was excavated after Greece won its independence.